Angels of the Sandy Hook Tragedy

 “If you had not have fallen, I would not have found you……Angel Flying too Close to the Ground”

-Almost a year ago, tomorrow, 26 individuals got their Angel Wings early.
+5 years ago, 26 individuals received their Angel Wings early.
 The hole that has been left behind, in our hearts and souls, still remains barren.
 The sadness felt worldwide, the loss of innocence was devastating.
 I was not directly affected by the Sandy Hook tragedy, not with the loss of a child, but I am a mother, and the effects that have resulted are quite profound.

-I have tried to move through this last year and carry on as we are supposed too.
-Somehow, at odd times, I have come to halt, in place with special and not so special moments.
+In the year following, I tried to move forward and carry on.
+Somehow, at odd times, I have came to halt with special and not so special moments.
 My daughter scores a goal in soccer; or listening to my child’s infectious laugh and laughing so hard I cry.
 Then I think I am so lucky, ”I have my kids, and they are safe…” I am seeing and watching them grow, and again I get sad because that is only for now.
 We never know what is ahead of us, just what is behind us and what occurred on that cold December day is only in our rearview mirror, the day might seem father away, but it is closer than it appears…

 A Visit to Victoria Soto’s Park in Stratford

 I went to Victoria Soto’s Park in Stratford.
 It’s beautiful and pink and it is “Where angels play”.
 My daughter loved it, probably because it was pink.
 I loved it because I felt something there.
 I think I felt the presence of the angels and I know that they were there.
 I rode every slide with my daughter and I laughed all the way to the bottom.
 We swung high on the swings.
 I felt the innocence, I felt joy.

 The Tragedy in Newtown - A Few Things to Remember

 The holiday season is upon us and so is the year anniversary of the tragedy in Newtown.
 Hopefully we remember a few things: